Browser does not support script.

 • Trained phlebotomist

-• Radiation Protection officer.
+• Radiation Protection Officer.

 Teaching

 I make sure that we have the correct reagents and equipment available for this and to procure what is needed for the practicals when it is needed.
-I work safely to the university's guidelines, including risk assessments and Coshh requirements.
+I work safely to the university's guidelines, including risk assessments and COSHH requirements.

 I carry out maintenance on equipment and diagnose problems when they arise.
 I give advice and knowledge to my peers and final year students during their dissertations.